karlgray/git-scripts/README.md

 Staging can be merged locally and pushed to remote where it is automatically deployed using webhooks.
 Any developer in the team can merge to staging and test.

+To prevent me accidentally pushing from main I ran this command.

+  git config branch.main.pushRemote no_push

 ## gittest()